Grooming & Maintenance

 Rabbits are very clean animals and do a fairly good job at keeping themselves pristine.
 One thing rabbits do NOT need from humans, except perhaps in extreme circumstances, is a bath.
 The trauma of a bath and being completely wet is not good for a rabbit and could potentially lead to shock and/or a heart attack.
 If your bunny is sick and cannot adequately groom herself, you can use warm, wet cloths or organic pet wipes to wipe her down.

 It is important to keep your bunny's nails trimmed every 5-7 weeks.
 Not trimming them can lead to curling of the nails, where they could eventually grow into the paws and be very painful for your bunny.
 If nails get too long, they are more likely to break or rip and bleed.
-Below is video on how to trim your bunny's nails.
+Below is video on how to safely trim your bunny's nails.
 If your bunny just won't cooperate or hold still, consider making a bunny burrito by wrapping your bun in a towel and trimming her nails while someone holds her.
 Your bunny vet can also trim your bunny's nails, typically for around $10.

 Healthy ears are paramount for a rabbit!
 If a rabbit gets an ear infection, it can result in a severe head tilt which can sometimes become permanent and lead to unintentional rolling.
 Even though a good bunny vet will scope your bunny's ears to make sure there's not wax buildup or any signs of infection, a good maintenance practice is to give your bunny ear cleaning solution once a week or bi-weekly.
 You can get this solution from your bunny vet.
 Administer the solution by sitting on your knees with your bunny gently held between your legs, put one drop in one ear and massage gently at the base of the ear (you should hear the liquid moving around in there a little), then repeat on the other ear.
 Never try to stick anything in your rabbit's ears to clean them, leave that to the vet.